gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 - [ ] Hash the message.
 - [ ] Sign the message with the server secret key.
 - [ ] Server will provides the server certificate, message and signature to client.
+*Important*: Use Windows Powershell to execute the commands below.
+Alternatively, you can to manually create the message file.

 ```
 #Message=OPTIGA Trust X BootCamp